 Guardianship basically changes nothing.
 It simply allows us to continue doing what we’ve been doing both for and with Gavin, after his eighteenth birthday.

 This will allow us to legally make decisions for him, continue being in charge of his medical care, and legal decisions.
+You can also take care of money through a trust litigation attorney and power of attorney.

 This in no way means that we are going to give up on Gavin gaining any independence.
 Think of guardianship as a fall back, in the event we need to intervene.
 We have always and will always encourage him to exert as much control over his life as he’s capable of exerting.